tarwn/lessthandot-hugo/blogs/content/posts/2009-08-30-ssms-tools-pack-something-every-sql-serv-2.md

 GO
 ```

 As you can see I added a comment block there that has my name and the initial version number.
-Having all your developers use a tool like this is great because you will have all the same looking procs and don&#8217;t have to worry that some people use @Error or @ErrorCode or @ErrorID.
+Having all your developers use a tool like this is great because you will have all the same looking procs and don't have to worry that some people use @Error or @ErrorCode or @ErrorID.
 You just modify the template to have the error checking that you have standardized upon and you are done

-So now let&#8217;s see what SSMS Tools PACK generates
+So now let's see what SSMS Tools PACK generates

 Right click on the table you created, select SSMS Tools and then Create CRUD (See image below)